COSC3020/theory-vs-practice-egkallas/README.md

 - List 3 reasons why asymptotic analysis may be misleading with respect to actual performance in practice.

-  1. Asymptotic analysis is only concerned with the performance of an algorithm in terms of input size, though this is not the only factor that contributes to the algorithm's performance.
-Expected results from an asymptotic analysis only based on this variable will be misleading if other variables such as space complexity are not taken into account.
+  1. Asymptotic analysis is not concerned with constant factors, yet these constants can effect the performance of the algorithm in practice.
   2. Big $O$ and Big $\Omega$ are not tight bounds for algorithms.
 Knowing this one could say that every algorithm is an element of $\Omega(1)$ and though this is by definition true, it doesn't tell us anything about the time complexity of the algorithm.
   3. If an arbitrarily large $n_0$ is chosen for the asymptotic analysis of an algorithm, the analysis is only concerned with values larger than $n_0$, therefor the behavior of all values below that is a mystery.